Breast Cancer and Genetics

 - You are of Ashkenazi Jewish (Eastern European) heritage.

-- There are other cancers in your family in addition to breast, such as prostate, melanoma, pancreatic, stomach, uterine, thyroid, colon, and/or sarcoma.
+- There are other cancers in your family in addition to breasts, such as prostate, melanoma, pancreatic, stomach, uterine, thyroid, colon, and/or sarcoma.

 - You are African American and have been diagnosed with breast cancer at age 35 or younger.

-What genetic abnormalities are associated with increased risk for breast cancer?
+What genetic abnormalities are associated with an increased risk of breast cancer?

 Other common abnormal genes associated with cancer risk include: